 How To Pick a Travel Insurance Plan

 Think about your main concerns when traveling.
-Getting hurt, losing luggage, or missing a flight?
-These will all help you pick a plan that is right for you.
+Are you worried about getting hurt, losing luggage, or missing a flight?
+Deciding on these priorities will help you pick a plan that is right for you.

 Think about the financial risk of your travels.
 If something happened, could you cover the cost?